scrabbletank/farhome-rules/rulesdoc.md

 A grappled creature cannot move and adds 2 bad die to dexterity saving throws, and grants combat advantage to attackers, except for the grappler.

 ##### Hex
 A Hexxed creature ignores the first critical for all rolls.
 Criticals ignored this way count as rolling a blank side, eg: do not trigger critical effects or give successes.
-Each level of Hex ignores an additional critical.
+Each level of Hex ignores an extra critical.

 ##### Incapacitated
 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saving throws.